alejandrochang/audioTheme/README.md

 # Future Features may include
- * Connect the SoundCloud API to music to generate all kinds of music (maybe)
+ * Connect the SoundCloud API to music to generate all kinds of music (future)
  * Multiple pages for different types of music (study theme)
  * Additional page for music uploading files and music rendering/bars visualization(optional)
+ * User can input mp3 files through the main page